Challenge: Provide a cost-effective mezzanine flooring solution over existing damaged concrete

 "Cornerstone Specialty Wood Products (manufacturer of ResinDek Xspan) was very helpful during the evaluation stage of this process.
 They came to visit several times, showed us numerous 7-10 year-old ResinDek floors in the area and really stood by their product during design & construction," stated Longchamp.

 The customer (Retailer) saved over $1 million dollars by using this repair method instead of replacing the 75,000 square foot structure.
+Calculations show that concrete flooring costs compared to ReskinDek are much more expensive.
 The construction process was trimmed by several months and significantly reduced the disruption of their operations.
 Employees working on the new work platform are happy with the added benefits of pallet jacks moving easier and feel the ResinDek Xspan engineered flooring is ergonomically friendlier than the concrete mezzanine floor.